IntroSDE/introsde/assignments/assignment03/README.md

 * JPA

 ## Assignment #3
+## Server
-* **Comment**: please use introsde.assignment.soap as a package for your service interface
+* Please use *introsde.assignment.soap* as a package for your service interface.
+Use *People* as the name for your endpoint interface.
+User https://github.com/cdparra/introsde/blob/master/lab09/Server/src/introsde/document/ws/People.java as a reference point, but implement your own methods.
 * Using JAX-WS, implement CRUD services for the following model including the following operations
    * **Method #1**: readPersonList() => List<Person> | should list all the people in the database (see below Person model to know what data to return here) in your database (wrapped under the root element "people")
    * **Method #2**: readPerson(Long id) => Person | should give all the Personal information plus current measures of one Person identified by {id} (e.g., current measures means current healthProfile)